Elite performance requires deliberate (ie mindful) practice

 In his book "Peak" Karl Anders Ericsson differentiates (unthinking) habitual repetition, which strengthens existing ways of doing things, from (mindful) deliberate practice, which allows you to change, to improve, and to learn new things.
 I use PERFECT as a mnemonic to capture his ideas.

-PE = Playful Environment - Step outside your habitual routine to create a safe / non critical context, in which you can play around with different ways of doing things WITHOUT anxiety.
-If there is anxiety (fear), habit will kick in and stop you being creative or trying new things.
+PE = Practice (= Play) Environment - Step outside of your normal routine to create a safe context, in which you can play around with different ways of doing things WITHOUT anxiety.
+If there is ANY fear of failure, habit will kick in and stop you being creative or trying new things.

-R = Representation - Guide your exploration using a mental picture of what you are trying to achieve - what it looks like, feels like, or allows you to do.
-This may come from a coach / mentor.
+R = Representation (of success) - Create a mental picture of what you are trying to achieve - what it will look like, feel like, or allow you to do.
+A coach / mentor may help you with this.

-T = Trigger - Allow events to stimulate your curiosity and re-inspire you to start playfully exploring again.
+T = Triggers (to try something else) - Allow events to stimulate your curiosity to start a new practice.
 Or be inspired by the different perspective, knowledge or skill of a coach / mentor.